Kristinboyd/states-game/README.md

 # states-game
-A platform to scratch off countries you have visited
+A platform to scratch off states you have visited